 Software used to be the hard thing about startups.
 Now software is easier, and networks are hard.
-The rare skill today is network bonding and community building.
+The rare skill today is network bonding.

 Realize that your startup itself is a network.
 Your goal is to bond people to it.
 All kinds of people.
 When you attach, or bond, one node to your network, it adds value to all the other nodes.

 This core idea of “bonding” can be a generalized mechanism applied to how we build all network effects.
-In this essay, I want to show you a set of mechanisms that will help you build network effects startups even better.
+In this essay, I want to show you a set of mechanisms — which we call Network Bonding Theory — that will help you build startups even better.

 As we’ve said many times, the product of your startup should be a direct network, market network, marketplace network, platform network, etc so it can produce network effects among your users/customers.